fuseio/fuse-permissionless/README.md

 # Edit .env with your credentials
 npm install

-# Test with Fuse bundler/paymaster (working)
+# Test with Fuse bundler/paymaster
 npm test

-# Test with Pimlico bundler (reference - has v0.6 compatibility issues)
+# Test with Pimlico bundler/paymaster
 npm run test:pimlico
 ```

-**Note:** The Pimlico implementation has partial compatibility:

-- ✅ Paymaster sponsorship works (gas is sponsored)
-- ❌ Transaction simulation fails with "UserOperation reverted during simulation"

-The issue appears to be with Pimlico's strict simulation requirements for EntryPoint v0.6.
-The Fuse bundler/paymaster implementation works perfectly and is recommended for production use.
+Both implementations are fully functional and pass all tests with EntryPoint v0.6.

 ## Configuration